Hyrule Warriors: Development and release

 Hyrule Warriors was publicly displayed at the Electronic Entertainment Expo 2014 with a new trailer, in which Agitha, Lana, and Midna were confirmed as playable characters.
 Zant and Argorok were also confirmed as boss characters.
 The game also appeared in playable form for show floor attendees, as part of a Nintendo Treehouse presentation.
-Over the time span following the E3 announcement, Nintendo has released further information on the game's website, confirming Fi, Ruto, Darunia and Sheik as playable characters, as well as Ghirahim, the Imprisoned and a version of Gohma as boss characters.
+Over the time span following the E3 announcement, Nintendo released further information on the game's website, confirming Fi, Ruto, Darunia and Sheik as playable characters, as well as Ghirahim, the Imprisoned and a version of Gohma as boss characters.
 During a Nintendo Direct presentation in August, Zant and Ghirahim were also confirmed to be playable, alongside the game's main antagonist and final playable character, Ganondorf.

 A female version of Link was also considered as a potential playable character, but was scrapped during development.
 Sketches of the female version were included in the Hyrule Warriors art book included in the Japanese limited editions of the game and the character grew in popularity shortly afterwards, becoming one of the more widely requested characters during Koei Tecmo's open call for new playable characters in the game's official Twitter.
 The female version, officially named Linkle, was later announced for Hyrule Warriors Legends during the Nintendo Direct web stream in November 2015.
 Former Nintendo character writer Chris Pranger stated that Linkle was the last character he wrote for before leaving Nintendo.